Samuel-yuhang/EAI-demo/stage1_keyboard_control/README.md

     -   **IN TERMINAL 2 (On your Host PC):**
         ```bash
-        # Activate the ROS 2 environment on your PC
-        source /opt/ros/humble/setup.bash

         # Run the keyboard teleop node
         ros2 run teleop_twist_keyboard teleop_twist_keyboard
         ```